suyashsingh234/rtems-notes/README.md

 The locations of the scan-build and scan-view programs

-scan-build, scan-view and clang should be in <path to llvm sources>/llvm-project/build2/bin
+scan-build, scan-view and clang should be in "path to llvm sources/llvm-project/build2/bin"

 open terminal